mcity/octane-api/README.md

 * 06/27/18 - Initial spec release
 * 03/01/19 - Mcity initial implementation release
 * 03/16/19 - Release .0.2 with signal support and conversion to OAS3.0.
+* 03/24/19 - Release .0.3 with sensor support and enhanced rail functionality.

 # Contributing to OCTANE
 To contribute to releases, submit requests through the GitHub issues feature for discussion or proposed changed via Pull Requests.